Taipei Metro: 2009–2014 expansions

-Size
+In June 2023, due to an increasing number of South Korean tourists, the metro announced the addition of Korean announcements at stations where there are high amounts of tourists.

+On 3 April 2024, following a magnitude 7 earthquake hitting the island, all active MRT trains were suspended for safety checks to be conducted.
+All Taipei Metro routes resumed operations later that day.

 Lines

 The system is designed based on the spoke-hub distribution paradigm, with most rail lines running radially outward from central Taipei.
 The MRT system operates daily from 06:00 to 00:00 the following day (the last trains finish their runs by 01:00), with extended services during special events (such as New Year festivities).
 Trains operate at intervals of 1:30 to 15 minutes depending on the line and time of day.
 Smoking is forbidden in the entire metro system, while eating, drinking, and chewing gum and betel nuts are forbidden within the paid area.